 Keleren Millham – The Great American Songbook: Then and Now

 Keleren Millham wowed the SJO audience two years ago during a concert featuring the music and influences of Sting.
-The May 23, 2020 concert has been in the making since then as SJO Music Director Don Goodwin sought a vehicle that would suit both the SJO and Keleren’s style.
+This performance has been in the making since then as SJO Music Director Don Goodwin sought a vehicle that would suit both the SJO and Keleren’s style.

 “The Great American Songbook: Then and Now” will feature a blend of classic songs from the canons of jazz and current music that SJO Music Director Dr. Don Goodwin believes will be awarded classic status in 50 years.
 In fact, many of the classics in this concert began as songs from musicals in the theater, then were arranged for big band jazz, and are as captivating today as they were when first played.